prataprc/prataprc.github.io.v1/_contents/javascript.rst

 -----

 Javascript is weakly typed.
-Please note that values and objects in Javascript are strongly typed and values are always associted with same type.
-It is the reference to values that are weakly typed - in the sense that same variable name can refer to different value-types as the program is executed.
-It also means that programmers can interpret a variable as particular type which can be wrong and it is difficult to catch this problem by compiling the program.
+Please note that values and objects in Javascript are strongly typed and values are always associated with same type.
+It is the reference to values that are weakly typed - in the sense that same variable name can refer to different types of value while the program is executing.
+It also means that programmers can interpret a variable as particular type which can be wrong and it is difficult to catch this problem at compile time.

 .. gist:: prataprc/5843946.js?file=types.js